 Format of Worship

-We follow a historic Reformation liturgy which includes prayer, the singing of Psalms, the reading of Scripture, preaching, and in the morning service, the Lord’s Supper as seen in this sample bulletin.
+We follow a historic Reformation liturgy which includes prayer, the singing of Psalms, the reading of Scripture, preaching, and in the morning service, the Lord’s Supper.

 Our praise of God follows a 3000 year old biblical tradition.
 We sing the Psalms of the Bible with the accompaniment of our hearts and voices (a cappella = chapel style).

 We believe that the children of believers are part of the church.
 We teach our children about worship and they are welcome to stay with you through the entire service.

 We celebrate the Lord’s Supper monthly

 We are not casual about this observance.
 Rather, we look upon this remembrance of our Lord’s death as a holy and precious experience!
 The Scripture promises rich blessing to those who approach it rightly (1 Cor.
 10:16-17), and warns of spiritual harm to those who don’t (1 Cor.
 11:27-30).